aws-samples/lambda-serverless-inference-fastapi/README.md

 # Deploy a machine learning serverless inference endpoint using FastAPI, AWS Lambda and AWS Cloud Development Kit
 This github repo is accompanying an AWS Blog post.
-For more information, have a read of the blod post.
+For more information, have a read of the blog post.

 ## Architecture
-The architecture of the solution we are deploying in this blog post is shown below.
 ![Architecture](img/architecture.png)

 ## Prerequisites